hexdump0815/linux-mainline-on-arm-chromebooks/readme.md

 - write back the modified flash file via 'flashrom -w bios.bin'
 - now you can continue with the re-enabling of the write protection as described above

-it seems to be possible to do a similar cleanup of the intial developer mode screen on newer devices as well according to https://www.reddit.com/r/chromeos/comments/hbajeg/bios_bitmaps_question/fv8uncy/ - i never tried or tested this approach yet ... so try it at your own risk and please report it back as an issue to this github repo in case it works :)
+it seems to be possible to do a similar cleanup of the intial developer mode screen on newer devices as well according to https://www.reddit.com/r/chromeos/comments/hbajeg/bios_bitmaps_question/fv8uncy/ - i tried it on an elm chromebook and it worked using the following commands:

+- cd /tmp
+- flashrom -p host -r bios.bin
+- cp bios.bin bios.bin.org
+- cbfstool bios.bin extract -n vbgfx.bin -f vbgfx.bin.org
+- cbfstool bios.bin remove -n vbgfx.bin
+- flashrom -p host -w bios.bin

+it is a good idea to put the bios.bin.org and vbgfx.bin.org to a safe place in case one wants to revert the changes one day (i did not really like the result and actually reverted it back to the original state by flashing back the bios.bin.org). maybe it is even possible to replace the default bitmaps with custom own ones similar to how it is described at https://jcs.org/2016/08/26/openbsd_chromebook for the old gbb bitmaps.

 ## different boot options: u-boot, kpart